-Component Cost Category , Domestic Benefit Global Benefit Capacity building Baseline 5.213 Introduction and/or promotion and Community involvement in natural Incremental 12.719 enhancement of community based resource management leading to Co-funding 8.969 land use planning capability and more effective biodiversity GEF 3.750 agricultural development to increase conservation and reduction in natural Total 17.932 production and productivity in resource degradation.
-Use of resource conservation. community-based participatory Training of stakeholders (scientists, extension agents, NGOs) to better natural resource assets work with rural communities Build up of stakeholders awareness Build capacity of stakeholders in and skills in Natural Resource land use planning, control of bush Management. fires, regulation of transhumance and pastoral resources etc Baseline 1.932 Design and implementation of Intensification of selected Incremental 3.927 productive activities such as: agricultural activities with positive Alternative Livelihoods Co-funding 2.960 - Utilization of improved crop impacts on controlling biodiversity GEF .967 varieties, animal breeds and inputs loss Total 5.860 such as fertilizer micro-doses. -Adoption of intensive production Diversification of income sources technologies allowing to set aside threathened - Access to basic services and micro- ecosystems, credits - Support to women and other Lift barriers to the sustainability and vulnerable groups replicability of appropriate - Promotion of crop diversification harvesting techniques such as the Introduction of date - Poverty reduction Improve access to services, micro- credits and education.
+Component Cost Category Domestic Benefit Global Benefit Capacity building Baseline 5.213 Introduction and/or promotion and Community involvement in natural Incremental 12.719 enhancement of community based resource management leading to Co-funding 8.969 land use planning capability and more effective biodiversity GEF 3.750 agricultural development to increase conservation and reduction in natural Total 17.932 production and productivity in resource degradation.
+Use of resource conservation. community-based participatory Training of stakeholders (scientists, approaches to enhancing the return of extension agents, NGOs) to better natural resource assets work with rural communities Build up of stakeholders awareness Build capacity of stakeholders in and skills in Natural Resource land use planning, control of bush Management. fires, regulation of transhumance and pastoral resources etc Baseline 1.932 Design and implementation of Intensification of selected Incremental 3.927 productive activities such as: agricultural activities with positive Alternative Livelihoods Co-funding 2.960 - Utilization of improved crop impacts on controlling biodiversity GEF .967 varieties, animal breeds and inputs loss Total 5.860 such as fertilizer micro-doses. -Adoption of intensive production Diversification of income sources technologies allowing to set aside threathened - Access to basic services and micro- ecosystems, Credits Lift homions to the system shility and - Support to women and other Lift barriers to the sustainability and Promotion of aron diversification here to the tool appropriate - Flomotion of crop diversification harvesting techniques Poverty reduction Improve access to services micro credits and education

 Component Cost Category Domestic Benefit Global Benefit Policy and legal framework Baseline Incremental Co-funding GEF Total 1.574 3.147 1.720 1.427 4.721 Existing policies and legislations will be altered to strengthen the participation of local communities in the management and equitable sharing of benefits accrued from the outcomes of this project Current development policies and legislations pertaining to agriculture, forestry, and pastoralism will be reviewed with the participation of all stakeholders in order to identify and remove policy and legal barriers for sustainable management of biological resources.
-Promotion and adoption of new guidelines and policies that promote conservation and sustainable use of biodiversity.
-Up scaling of NRM Options Baseline Incremental Co-funding GEF Total 2.989 7.073 4.571 2.502 10.063 Developing, testing and promoting livelihoods strategies, sustainable development activities, micro-credits, inputs and export supplies across selected project sites in each of the nine countries Developing, testing and demonstrating sustainable biodiversity management and conservation technologies and models in selected project sites in each of the nine countries.
-Up-scaling of sustainable use of biodiversity Stakeholder participation Baseline Incremental Co-funding GEF Total 2.149 3.926 3.246 .680 6.075 Benefits accrued from enhancing stakeholder participation collaborating at the national level - sharing of experiences Fully effective national participation in transboundary biodiversity conservation - Increased awareness of biodiversity conservation - Improve access and equity in resource use for all.
+Promotion and adoption of new guidelines and policies that promote conservation and sustainable use of biologiersity Up scaling of NRM Options Baseline Incremental Co-funding GEF Total 2.989 7.073 4.571 2.502 10.063 Developing, testing and promoting livelihoods strategies, sustainable development activities, micro-credits, inputs and export supplies across selected project sites in each of the nine countries Developing, testing and demonstrating sustainable biodiversity management and conservation technologies and models in selected project sites in each of the nine countries.
+Up-scaling of sustainable use of biodiversity Stakeholder participation Baseline Incremental Co-funding GEF Total 2.149 3.926 3.246 .680 6.075 Benefits accrued from enhancing stakeholder participation collaborating at the national level - sharing of experiences Fully effective national participation in transboundary biodiversity conservation Increased awareness of biodiversity conservation Improve access and equity in resource use for all.
 Other Non-GEF financed site specific operations Baseline Incremental GEF Total 15.0 (salaries) 0 0 15.0 Baseline activities related to improved health service deliveries, education and improved rural infrastructure.
 N/A